IlayarajR/A-NFC-BASED-SYSTEM-FOR-PASS-VALIDATION/README.md

 # A-NFC-BASED-SYSTEM-FOR-PASS-VALIDATION
 The present disclosure aims to address and improve various limitations of the traditional paper-based train pass system.
 Key objectives include:

   Improving existing paper-based train passes.

   Creating a compact and convenient train pass.

   Simplifying the process of checking and verifying train passes.

   Preventing forgery of train passes.

   Enabling easy and quick validation of train passes.

-Further details and advantages of this project will be evident from the following descriptions and accompanying figures.